The fight + what I’m fighting for

 • Get my news from sources that rank high in “value and reliability” on the Ad Fontes Media Bias Chart.

-• Call my representatives regularly to acknowledge how legislation will potentially impact natural habitats, public health, and the health of my neighbors and I. 5calls.org and the 5calls app make this easy: they provide short scripts on a range of topics that are updated for current legislation.
+• Call my representatives regularly to acknowledge how legislation will potentially impact natural habitats, public health, and the health of my neighbors and I. Want to call but don’t know what to say?
+5calls.org and the 5calls app make this easy.
+They provide short scripts on a range of topics that are updated for current legislation.
 You can call your reps from the app if you wish.

-• Attend local protests to show that I’m concerned enough to leave my house and routine to demand change.
+• Attend local protests to show that I’m concerned enough to leave my house and routine.
 Reading the news alone can be isolating; coming together with other concerned community members has been rewarding (and it makes me weepy every time!)

 What I’m fighting for